iterative/dvc.org/public/static/docs/api-reference/open.md

 [context manager](https://www.python.org/dev/peps/pep-0343/#context-managers-in-the-standard-library)
 (using the `with` keyword, as shown in the examples).

-> Use `dvc.api.read()` to get the file's contents directly – no _context
+> Use `dvc.api.read()` to get the complete file contents in a single function
-> manager_ involved.
+> call – no _context manager_ involved.

-This function reads (streams) the file trough a direct connection to the storage whenever possible, so it does not require any space on the disc to save the file before making it accessible.
-The only exception is when using a Google Drive [remote type](/doc/command-reference/remote/add#supported-storage-types).
+This function makes a direct connection to the storage most of the times, so the file contents can be streamed as they are read (which requires an active network connection).
+This means it does not require space on the disc to save the file before making it accessible.
+The only exception is when using Google Drive as [remote type](/doc/command-reference/remote/add#supported-storage-types).

 ## Parameters